 The amount of annual (vacation) leave you earn is based on the length of time you have worked for Smithsonian.
 New full-time employees earn 4 hours each pay period (13 days per year) for the first 3 years of employment.
 Employees with 3 to 15 years of employment earn 6 hours per pay period (20 days per year) and employees with 15 or more years of employment earn 8 hours each pay period (26 days per year).
 Part-time employees earn annual and sick leave in proportion to the hours they work.

 The manner in which annual leave is requested should be discussed with your supervisor.

 Unused annual leave (not to exceed 240 hours) may be carried over into the next leave year.
+Senior Level employees may accumulate and carry forward a maximum of 90 days (720 hours) of annual leave.
 If you leave SAO, your balance of unused annual leave will be paid in a lump sum.

 Full-time employees earn 4 hours of sick leave each pay period (13 days per year) regardless of length of employment at Smithsonian.
 If you are a part-time employee, you will earn sick leave in proportion to the hours you work.